brendenvogt/notes-gamification/README.md

   - [Brainstorming](#brainstorming)

 # Notes on Gamification
 This is a collection of thoughts and design principles around gamification using examples from real world games and apps.
-This also aims to employing real psychological principles, game theory, and statistics to explain the efficacy of gamification methods.
+This also aims to utilize psychological principles, game theory, and statistics to explain the efficacy of gamification methods.

 ## Overarching Principles
 - Principle 1.
 Create a sense of progression